|Date of Birth||23 January 1903, Yekaterinburg, Russian Empire [now Russia]|

 Grigori Aleksandrov was a Soviet-Russian filmmaker best known as director of Volga - Volga (1938), Tsirk (1936), and October (Ten Days that Shook the World) (1928), as well as co-star in Battleship Potemkin (1925) by director Sergei M. Eisenstein.

 Aleksandrov met Eisenstein in 1921.
 They worked together on several stage productions in 1921-24.
 In 1923 Aleksandrov appeared as Glumov in a stage production of A. Ostrovsky's play at the Moscow Proletkult Theatre, directed by Eisenstein.
 They worked together on the scenario of their first films: 'Stachka' (1924) and 'Bronenosets Potemkin' (1925).
-Under the pressure of Communist ideology they wrote and directed 'Oktyabr' (1927), a propaganda-film made to look like a documentary about the Russian revolution.
+They wrote and directed 'Oktyabr' (1927), a historical film made to look like a documentary about the Russian revolution.
 In 1929-1933 both Aleksandrov and Eisenstein were sent to study and work in Hollywood.
-Back in the Soviet Union Aleksandrov received an order from Stalin to make a propaganda film titled 'International' (1932), which glorified Joseph Stalin.
-Stalin reportedly liked the film.
+Back in the Soviet Union Aleksandrov made a short documentary film titled 'International' (1932).

 In 1933 Aleksandrov had a meeting with Joseph Stalin and Maxim Gorky at the Gorky's State Dacha near Moscow.
-Stalin ordered Aleksandrov to make a musical comedy for the Soviet people.
+Stalin offered the oportunity to Aleksandrov to make a musical comedy for the Soviet people.
 'Veselye Rebyata' (aka..
 Jolly fellows) was completed in 1934, starring Leonid Utyosov and Lyubov Orlova.
-Hard-line Soviet critics initially attacked the film for the lack of propaganda about revolution, and the film was banned.
-Maxim Gorky managed to bring the film to Stalin and his Politbureau.
-Stalin liked the film and ordered to lift the ban.
 'Veselye Rebyata' became the #1 box office hit in Russia and was awarded at the Venice Film Festival.
 Leonid Utyosov and Lyubov Orlova became instant celebrities, and songs by composer Isaak Dunayevsky became popular hits in the Soviet Union.

-Aleksandrov's talent was frequently used for the Soviet official propaganda in the 1930s and 1940s, under personal control of Joseph Stalin.
-Aleksandrov directed and edited the politicized documentary of Stalin's speech about the Soviet constitution, titled 'Doklad tov.
+Aleksandrov directed and edited the documentary of Stalin's speech about the Soviet constitution, titled 'Doklad tov.
 Stalina o proekte Konstitutsii SSSR na VIII Chresvychaynom S'ezde Sovetov' (1937).
 After that Aleksandrov returned to making comedies.
 Aleksandrov's wife, Lyubov Orlova, starred in almost all of his feature films, such as 'Tsirk' (1936), 'Volga-Volga' (1938), 'Svetly Put' (1940), 'Vesna' (1947) among his other films.
 His 1930s comedies remained rather popular among several generations of viewers in the Soviet Union, as well as internationally.
 In 1942 Joseph Stalin sent a copy of Volga - Volga (1938) to American president Franklin D. Roosevelt.

 However, Aleksandrov's success came at a painful price, as he suffered from many attacks by some less fortunate and envious filmmakers, as well as from blackmailing by invisible and anonymous enemy.
-In 1938 Aleksandrov's best friends, cinematographer Vladimir Nilsen, and producer Boris Shumyatskiy, were executed by the firing squad on accusations of being anti-Soviet.
-Aleksandrov's friend, star actor Leonid Utyosov, was censored.
-At the same time both Aleksandrov and Orlova were falsely accused of spying for the Nazi Germany, albeit Stalin played the role as their "saviour" and lifted the accusation.
-Stalin himself was obsessed with Aleksandrov's wife, the beautiful star actress Lyubov Orlova.
-In the presence of Orlova, Stalin confronted Aleksandrov; "We'll hang you by the neck" said Stalin to Aleksandrov.
-Eventually Orlova became depressed and sank into alcoholism.
+In 1938 Aleksandrov's colleagues, cinematographer Vladimir Nilsen, and producer Boris Shumyatskiy, were executed by the firing squad for anti-government activities.
+At the same time both Aleksandrov and Orlova were falsely accused of spying for the Nazi Germany, but were cleared of all charges.

 Grigori Aleksandrov received the Stalin's Prize twice (1941, 1950), the Order of Lenin twice (1939, 1950), the Order of Red Star (1938), and the Order of the Red Banner twice (1963, 1967).
 He was designated People's Actor of the USSR.
 Grigori Aleksandrov died of kidney infection on December 16, 1983, at the Kremlin Hospital in Moscow, and was laid to rest next to his wife, Lyubov Orlova in Novodevichy Cemetery, Moscow, Russia.